BrendanD7/Sudoku-DesignPatterns/README.md

 <img src="/data/MainGame.png" width="300" height="300">

 # What patterns have we applied?
-In the game we have applied the following Design Patterns: Factory, Singleton, Memento, Prototype, Iterator, Decorator.
+In the game we have applied the following Design Patterns:
+- Factory
+- Singleton
+- Memento
+- Prototype
+- Iterator
+- Decorator

 Each of these patterns are detailed in their own documents, as seen in the links below.

 # Individual Reports